its2easy/animate-images/readme.md

 }, 1000);
 // or instance.preload() to load all the images
 ```
-Methods that were called from outside of `onPreloadFinished` will trigger the load of all unloaded images,
+Methods that were called from outside of `onPreloadFinished` will trigger the load of all remaining images,
-wait for the full load, and then execute the action. if multiple methods have been called before
+wait for the full load, and then execute the action.
+If multiple methods have been called before
 load, only the last will be executed
 ```javascript
 let instance = animateImages.init(element,